 What is the promise of Montana’s Green Amendment?

 Article II, Declaration of Rights

 Section 3, Inalienable Rights.
 All persons are born free and have certain inalienable rights.
 They include the right to a clean and healthful environment and the rights of pursuing life’s basic necessities, enjoying and defending their lives and liberties, acquiring, possessing and protecting property, and seeking their safety, health and happiness in all lawful ways.
 In enjoying these rights, all persons recognize corresponding responsibilities.

 This Declaration of Rights language is enhanced by the following additional provisions in the Montana constitution:

 Article IX, Environment and Natural Resources

-Three key legal cases that help to demonstrate the power and importance of Montana’s provision for environmental protection include:
+Key legal cases that help to demonstrate the power and importance of Montana’s Green Amendment and its environmental rights protection:

 You can read more about the landmark MEIC case from the organization that one this important victory, MEIC, at their website.